Kirsten Flagstad: Post-war career

 Despite the great fanfare surrounding her return to the Met in early 1951, and her success in resuming her roles there, Flagstad decided that it would be her final year singing Wagner on the stage.
 She had gained quite a bit of weight since her pre-war years at the Met when she sang those long and physically demanding roles night after night.
 In 1950, when she accepted Bing's invitation, she felt she did not have the stamina she had had as a younger woman.
 She had also developed an arthritic hip in mid-1951 (and had to consult doctors in New York); this further made the operatic stage difficult for her, especially when singing Wagner.
 She gave her farewell operatic performance at the Met on 1 April 1952, not as Brünnhilde or Isolde but in the title role of Gluck's Alceste, a role she had learnt in the war years in Norway.
-In London she appeared as Dido (another recently learnt role) in Purcell's Dido and Aeneas at the Mermaid Theatre (in the 1951 Festival of Britain season): the portrayal was recorded (in studio), and issued by EMI in January 1953 (see: Recordings).
-Her last operatic appearance was as Dido in Oslo on June 5, 1953.
+In London she appeared as Dido (another recently learnt role) in Purcell's Dido and Aeneas at the first Mermaid Theatre.
+To celebrate the Coronation of Queen Elizabeth II, in July 1953 Flagstad appeared again as Dido, in Bernard Miles's reconstructed "Globe Theatre", at the Royal Exchange, London.
+The performance was recorded in studio, and issued by EMI in January 1953.
+Her final operatic appearance was as Dido in Oslo on June 5, 1953.

 She was a guest on the BBC radio show Desert Island Discs on 29 April 1952.